davidemodolo/LLMs_for_Agent_Planning/README.md

 find the closest cell and give me the action to go there (plot as the bigger distance between the goal is source fo uncertainty)

-test with a shortest description of the map "di bocca buona"
+test with a shortest description of the map "di bocca buona" -> test with some kind of compression (base64?)

 also try step1: closest cell>? -> step 2: action to go to closest cell?

+Write about multi-choice benchmark for LLMs

+This approach is like "Statelss" prompt